ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_CONSTRAINT_RELATED\_

-SYS_CONSTRAINT_RELATED\_ describes the stored functions referenced by the constraints.
+This meta table contains information about the stored functions referenced by the constraints.

 | Column name       | Type         | Description                                                  |
 | ----------------- | ------------ | ------------------------------------------------------------ |